Take part in the week of action

 There’s a whole industry that preys on some of the UK’s poorest families, charging sky-high interest rates that pull people into a debt trap.

 We’re pushing the government to end rip-off lending by capping interest and charges for loans, credit cards, overdrafts and doorstep lending.
 We’re calling for an urgent inquiry into why so little action has been taken so far.

 How can I get involved?

-2. Book your place at Debt Week events in Birmingham, Nottingham and London.
+2. Book your place at Debt Week events in Birmingham and Bristol.
 Or, if you can run your own stall or event order campaign materials and we will be delighted to send you leaflets, stickers and posters.

 4. Write to your local newspaper or your Parliamentary candidates.